 I thought well if it’s going to be like this, it’s not too bad I can live with it!
 I can’t take the combined pill because of migraines and the progesterone-only pill (Cerazette) put me into a pit of depression when I last tried it, and I had such bad brain fog I couldn’t focus on anything.

-My limbs felt like lead and I was having palpitations and pressure like feeling in my head every day.
+My limbs felt like lead and I was having palpitations and pressure feeling in my head every day.

-It still didn’t stop me bleeding either, which was the main reason I was taking it.
+It still didn’t stop me from bleeding either, which was the main reason I was taking it.
 I decided to stop taking it.

 I would rather cope with the pain.
 I wasn’t in pain every day and had some good days, and at least without the pill, I could focus and had some energy and motivation to fight through.